arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/19.getting-started-with-modbus-tcp/content.md

 ### Testing the Modbus TCP Client and Server

-Once the Modbus TCP Client and Server code for each Opta™ device has been uploaded, the status LED #1 will be toggled based on the coil value from the Opta™ Client:
+Once the Modbus TCP Client and Server code for each Opta™ device has been uploaded, the status LED #1 from Opta™ Server will be toggled based on the coil value from the Opta™ Client:

 ![Opta™ Server with Modbus TCP Behavior](assets/opta-modbus-tcp-server.gif)